-You may NOT purchase a parking permit if you have any outstanding fees.
+You may NOT register for a parking permit if you have any outstanding fees.

 - 1. The student or parent must register the car with the school principal and parents must assume full responsibility for their son/daughter on the way to and from school.
-Students must have a valid Ohio Driver's License in order to drive to school. - 2.
-School officials retain the right to examine the contents and/or search a car parked on school premises when they have a reasonable belief that items contained in the car may interfere with the safe or effective operation of school. - 3.
+Students must have a valid Ohio Driver's License in order to drive to school. - School officials retain the right to examine the contents and/or search a car parked on school premises when they have a reasonable belief that items contained in the car may interfere with the safe or effective operation of school. - 3.
 Students must park their cars in a parking space on school property in the area designated for student parking.
 The faculty lot, band practice lot and visitor lot are off limits to students. - 4.
-Students driving to school are required to purchase a student-parking permit.
-Permits may be purchased in the main office.
-The permits must be displayed on the vehicle as designated by the high school administration.
-Permit fees are as follows: - a.
-Full year: permits may only be purchased for the full year at a cost of \$36.00.
-If a student starts driving later in the year, the cost will be pro-rated on a quarterly basis.
-A pro-rated refund will be given if a student withdraws from school or stops driving. - b.
-Daily: students may purchase a daily general parking pass in the main office for a maximum of 3 days per school year.
-After 3 days, students must purchase a permanent pass. - c.
-Replacement: replacement cost for a lost sticker will be pro-rated based upon when the sticker was purchased.
-Senior stickers will be issued only once, and will be replaced with general parking stickers.

-- 5. Students driving to school who have purchased permits are to have auto/motorcycle insurance and meet all other legal requirements.
+Students driving to school are required to register for a student-parking permit.
+Permits are available in the main office.
+The permits must be displayed on the vehicle as designated by the high school administration. - 5.
+Students driving to school are to have auto/motorcycle insurance and meet all other legal requirements.
 The high school or the Hilliard Board of Education is not responsible for the auto or its contents. - 6.
 Cars found parked in non-designated areas without a proper parking permit or the permission of the building principal will be subject to the following: - a.
-Disciplinary action such as Saturday/Wednesday School or suspension - b.
+Disciplinary action - b.
 Suspension or revocation of parking privileges - c.
 Towing at owner's expense - 7.
-No student is permitted to use his/her vehicle during the school day, with the exception of work-study and approved early dismissal students without the permission of the building principal. - 8.
 Any vehicle driven to and from school by a student must be operated in a safe, sane and legal manner.
 Students who jeopardize life and/or property through careless or illegal operation will lose their driving privileges.
-Students who continue to drive after privileges have been revoked may be immediately suspended from school. - 9.
-Students may not exceed the posted 10 M.P.H. speed limit. - 10.
-Parking privileges, Renaissance discounts and stickers are non-transferable.
-Renaissance discounts are only valid during the semester that the Renaissance card is in force. - 11.
-All school rules also apply in the parking lot, as well as inside vehicles on school property. - 12.
-All students must produce school identification or a driver's license when asked to do so by school officials or the School Resource Officer. - 13.
+Students who continue to drive after privileges have been revoked may be immediately suspended from school.

+- 8. Students may not exceed the posted 10 M.P.H. speed limit. - 9.
+Parking privileges and stickers are non-transferable. - 10.
+All school rules also apply in the parking lot, as well as inside vehicles on school property. - 11.
+All students must produce school identification or a driver's license when asked to do so by school officials or the School Resource Officer. - 12.
 Loss of Driving Privileges - a.
-Excessive absenteeism Withdrawal from school - b.
+Excessive absenteeism - b.
 Substance abuse offenses - c.
-Reckless driving - 14.
+Reckless driving - 13.
 Hilliard Clerk of Courts has informed Hilliard City Schools that there will be \$100.00 fine for parking in a handicapped zone.